Online Saturday Competition Draw System

 Other group members can only edit their own line of data.
 They may also remove themselves entirely from the group.

 Once the draw has been completed, the resulting start sheet will be transferred into the BRS system and successful members will be informed by a BRS message that they have a tee time Members can verify the actual time by logging on to BRS or to view the time sheet in the Draw System at https://comps.middlesbroughgolfclub.com.
 Unsuccessful entrants will be informed separately and will be offered priority in the draw for the following week’s competition if they choose to enter.
-A general summary of the main statistics of the draw (eg total number of entries; total number of spaces available; total number of members who failed to get a game; and total number of unfilled slots) will be sent to each registered member.
+When the draw is complete the draw results can be viewed on the Saturday draw entry page from the view tab at the top left of the screen.

 By the nature of the way the system works, at the end of the draw there may be unfilled slots on the start sheet and members left without a game.
 This is because those members had a time range that failed to match the unfilled slots.
 Once the start sheet is transferred into BRS, these slots may be filled via the BRS system on a first come, first served basis in the normal way.